-I remember the first time I got publicly shit on.
+I remember the first time I got publicly s—t on.
 I remember like it was yesterday.
 I’m still learning how to deal with haters.

 I guess I had reached a level of awareness where the haters came out to play.